Threat Intelligence

 • SaaS apps

-Every organisation has unique challenges due to the nature of business, digital transformation maturity and security strategy.
-When implemented properly with the required support, Zero Trust can be an excellent security investment.
+Every organization has unique challenges due to the nature of business, digital transformation maturity and security strategy.
+When implemented properly with the required support, zero trust can be an excellent security investment.

-Zero Trust is a security concept centred on the belief that organisations should not trust anything and anyone inside or outside its premises and network.
+Zero trust is a security concept centered on the belief that organizations should not trust anything and anyone inside or outside its premises and network.
 They must instead verify any attempt to connect to its network and applications before granting access.

 This model is based on the assumption that a network is already compromised.
 Therefore, you cannot rely on perimeter security and instead must secure individual nodes within the network.

-The key component of the Zero Trust strategy is never to trust anyone.
+The key component of the zero trust strategy is never to trust anyone.
 The node needs to know who you are before we can allow you access to its part of the network.
-It will only allow access if it recognises the IP address, machine, etc., or if the user is authorised.
+It will only allow access if it recognizes the IP address, machine, etc., or if the user is authorized.

-Zero Trust leverages technologies such as multifactor authentication, Identity and Access Management (IAM), orchestration, analytics, encryption and scoring and file system permissions.
-Zero Trust governance policies recommend giving users just the right access - not more, not less - they need to accomplish a task.
+Zero trust leverages technologies such as multifactor authentication, IAM, orchestration, analytics, encryption, and scoring and file system permissions.
+Zero trust governance policies recommend giving users just the right access — not more, not less — they need to accomplish a task.

-This way, Zero Trust minimises the risk of critical threats, including insider threats, supply chain attacks and ransomware.
+This way, zero trust minimizes the risk of critical threats, including insider threats, supply chain attacks, and ransomware.

-A number of enterprise IT teams are already applying Zero Trust principles in different ways.
+A number of enterprise IT teams are already applying zero trust principles in different ways.
 They often have multifactor authentication, IAM, and permissions systems in place.
 Others choose to implement micro-segmentation in parts of their network instead of trying to overhaul the entire network at once.
 Which is good news for IT managers looking to transition to zero trust gradually.
-Organisation-wide IT environment can be secured by combining existing technologies and Zero Trust governance processes.
+Organization-wide IT environments can be secured by combining existing technologies and zero trust governance processes.

 This calls for IT teams to leverage micro-segmentation and granular perimeter enforcement based on their users.
 Understand who the user is.
 Make sure the user is who you think it is and capture the security status of the endpoint.
 Does that endpoint have permission to access the information they are trying to access?

-If you thought your IT environment needs a complete overhaul to implement Zero Trust, that is not the case.
-Lee Roebig, Customer CISO for Sekuro talked more about getting to know Zero Trust in a recent episode of the Get Cyber Resilient Show podcast.
-Lee, who was implementing Zero Trust principles even before the term was coined says, “A Zero Trust strategy should be heavily controls-focused and look to integrate technology in the right places while bolstering what you currently have.
+If you thought your IT environment needs a complete overhaul to implement zero trust, that is not the case.
+Lee Roebig, Customer CISO for Sekuro, who was implementing zero trust principles even before the term was coined says, “A zero trust strategy should be heavily controls-focused and look to integrate technology in the right places while bolstering what you currently have.
 It's not about refreshing everything you have.
-You can definitely apply Zero Trust principles into a lot of what we already have as well.”
+You can definitely apply zero trust principles into a lot of what we already have as well.”

-If planning an organisation-wide digital transformation, pursue the Zero Trust implementation as a part of the overall transformation strategy, as Zero Trust may hold the key to resilient cybersecurity.
+If planning an organization-wide digital transformation, pursue the zero trust implementation as a part of the overall transformation strategy, as zero trust may hold the key to resilient cybersecurity.
 You can't just piece together technology and hope to get it right.
-Business leaders need to be aware that Zero Trust, like any other successful IT or security protocol, requires ongoing effort to succeed.
-Certain elements of the Zero Trust effort may present more challenges than others, so they need to be prepared accordingly.
-Don't look at this as a one-off project, but a multi-year, multi-phase project.
+Business leaders need to be aware that zero trust, like any other successful IT or security protocol, requires ongoing effort to succeed.
+Certain elements of the zero trust effort may present more challenges than others, so they need to be prepared accordingly.
+Don't look at this as a one-off project, but a multi-year, multi-phase endeavor.

 Subscribe to Cyber Resilience Insights for more articles like these